electrikmilk/cherrilang.org/language/standard/documents.md

 Case-insensitive find `find` in `subject` and replace with `replacement`.

 ```
-iReplaceText(find,replacement,subject)
+iReplaceText(string find, string replacement, string subject)
 ```

 ---

 ### Regular Expression Replace Text

-Use a regular-expression to find `find` in `subject` and replace it with `replacement`.
+Use a regular expression to find `find` in `subject` and replace it with `replacement`.

 ```
-regReplaceText(expression,replacement,subject)
+regReplaceText(string expression, string replacement, string subject)
 ```

 ---